Fault Injection

 Melching, icanhack.nl 2022 [6]

-The first public voltage glitch attack against the RH850 targeted an R7F701381 (RH850/P1M-E) from the Electronic Power Steering module of a 2021 Toyota RAV4 Prime, with programmer access fully disabled.
-The attack window is the roughly 100 microseconds between the last synchronize-command byte and the chip's reply; an N-channel FET on both VCL pins, driven by a Raspberry Pi Pico, pulls the rail to ground after a configurable delay.
-After about one day of parameter search, a successful glitch caused the chip to enter the command-waiting phase regardless of the access-check result, and the full firmware was extracted with standard read-memory commands.
+Melching ran the first public voltage glitch attack against the RH850.
+The target was an R7F701381 (RH850/P1M-E) taken from the Electronic Power Steering module of a 2021 Toyota RAV4 Prime, with programmer access fully disabled.
+The attack window is the roughly 100 microseconds between the last synchronize-command byte and the chip's reply.
+An N-channel FET on both VCL pins, driven by a Raspberry Pi Pico, pulls the rail to ground after a configurable delay.
+About a day of parameter search later, a successful glitch pushed the chip into the command-waiting phase regardless of the access-check result, and the full firmware came out over standard read-memory commands.

 The RH850/P1M-E ECU PCB from a Toyota EPS module, modified for voltage glitching: decoupling capacitors removed from both VCL pins, N-FETs attached, and the debug connector visible at lower left.
 Figure from Willem Melching, 2022 (icanhack.nl RH850 glitch).The RH850/P1M-E ECU PCB from a Toyota EPS module, modified for voltage glitching: decoupling capacitors removed from both VCL pins, N-FETs attached, and the debug connector visible at lower left.
 Figure from Willem Melching, 2022 (icanhack.nl RH850 glitch).